vksdk/vk-sdk-kotlin/README.md

  All methods return full chat ID, but you can switch it.
 For the sake of convenience, this value (`2000000000`) is added as a constant `com.petersamokhin.bots.sdk.objects.Chat.CHAT_PREFIX`.

 ## Ver.
 0.1.3 (25.08.2017) functionality

-* Processing direct messages of communities and personal profiles - only [access_token](https://vk.com/dev/access_token) is necessary.
+* Processing direct messages of communities and personal profiles &mdash; only [access_token](https://vk.com/dev/access_token) is necessary.
 * Ability to specify needed type of messages, e.g. voice messages, plain-text messages, messages with stickers etc.
 * Also command processing added:
 ```java